apache/polaris/docs/overview.md

     service connection with a service principal that has the privileges to perform these actions.

-2. Alice uses Snowflake to read data from Table1.
+2. Alice uses Trino to read data from Table1.

-    Alice can read data from Table1 because she is using a service connection with a service principal with a catalog integration that has the privileges to perform this action.
-Alice creates an unmanaged table in Snowflake to read data from Table1.
+    Alice can read data from Table1 because she is using a service connection with a service principal that has the privileges to perform this action.

 ![Diagram that shows an example workflow for Apache Polaris (Incubating)](img/example-workflow.svg "Example workflow for Apache Polaris (Incubating)")